-Spring has sprung!
-As things continue to open up in Ontario, you may be looking for something fun to do with your family this Easter.
-The long weekend falls between Friday, April 15th and Monday, April 18th, so you have a few weeks to decide what to do!
+Spring has sprung in Ontario, and you may be looking for something fun to do with your family this Easter.
+The long weekend falls between Friday, April 7th and Monday, April 10th, so you have a few weeks to decide what to do!
 We’ve done the research for you to take the guesswork out of fun activities the entire family can enjoy.
 Now hop to it!

 1. Participate in an Easter egg hunt

 One of the most quintessential Easter activities to participate in is an egg hunt!
 There are many happening all over Ontario, such as the one at Brooks Farms in Uxbridge.
-From April 2nd to 18th, visit Brooks Farms to enjoy an Easter egg hunt, an Easter Bunny meet-and-greet, live performances and more!
+From March 25th to April 10th, visit Brooks Farms to enjoy an egg hunt, an Easter Bunny meet-and-greet, live performances and more!
 Remember to bring your own basket for the egg hunt.
-Tickets are $18 for anyone aged two and up.
-23 months and under have free admission.
+Tickets will be on sale soon!

 For more information on Easter egg hunts around Ontario, click here.

 This bunny-themed activity is a classic one that never gets old and will keep the kids busy for awhile.
 Pick out your favourite paint colours and decorations and have the family flex their artistic skills.
 For something a little less delicate, we like this Squishy Egg Painting Kit as an alternative.